phpbb/phpbb-translation-validator/README.md

 The `--safe-mode` flag indicates that you want to parse files instead of directly including them.
 This is useful if you want to run validations on a web server.

+If you are missing the English language files for the official Viglink extension, they can be easily donwloaded using this command:

+    php translation.php download --files=phpbb-extensions/viglink --phpbb-version=3.3

 ## Tests

 [![Build Status](https://travis-ci.org/phpbb/phpbb-translation-validator.png?branch=master)](https://travis-ci.org/phpbb/phpbb-translation-validator)